hujiecpp/VisualFeatureTranslation/README.md

 This section contains the process of collecting popular content-based image retrieval features for preparing the meta-data of our paper.

-These features are extracted and evaluated in this section.
+The extracted features are evaluated in this section.

 ## 1.1.
 Evaluation
 ### Datasets